-It is one of those musical ironies that so many people wonder about the lyrics to Steve Miller’s song, The Joker, “the pompatus of love.”
+It is one of those musical ironies that so many people wonder about the lyrics to Steve Miller’s 1973 song, The Joker, “the pompatus of love.”
 The song is catchy and it is one of those classic rock songs you can’t help but sing along to.
 But let’s face it.
 It’s fluff and the lyrics are really not that important.
+For all that, none of the other songs on the album are worth talking about.
+Don’t get me wrong, I love singing along to the joker, and it was a number one hit for a reason.
+However, I am not among those who think that Steve Miller’s earlier “blues” efforts were his better days.

-Nobody is actually sure how to spell the word pompatus.
+No, the word pompatus, used in Steve Miller’s The Joker, is definitely not a real word.
+It is not in any dictionary.
+In fact, nobody is actually sure how to spell the word pompatus.
 The spelling here was probably made popular from the 1996 movie The Pompatus of Love, with Jon Cryer.
 Other times it’s spelled pompitous, pompitudes, or even pulpitudes.

-No, it is not in any dictionary.
-But that doesn’t stop people from thinking that Steve Miller was really saying something in the lyric.
+Regardless, this doesn’t stop people from thinking that Steve Miller was really saying something in the lyric.

 There is no shortages of examples of nonsense lyrics in rock songs.
 Some words have meaning but not when put together in a sentence.
 Other words are just made up.
 Clearly, if we could discern the meaning of pompatus, there would be some profound message there.